cosmicLinux/BaCoN-simplified-CZS/README.md

-# BaCoN for the CSZ summer
+# BaCoN for the Carl-Zeiss-Stiftung Summer School 2023

 This is a simplfied version of the BaCoN classifier for modification at the CSZ summer school 2023.
 The original BaCoN code can be found [here](https://github.com/Mik3M4n/BaCoN).